 Negative Effects of Keeping Pigs and Goats in the Same Space

 As discussed before, pigs can get extremely aggressive.
-They may even kill baby goats in their enclosure, and once they eat meat, they can get very brutal, if you want to see this in action to see for yourself, then it recommended you throw a snake inside a pig enclosure.
+They may even kill baby goats in their enclosure, and once they eat and taste raw meat, they can get very brutal.

 Pigs are great snake killers, and they will fight very brutally against each other to eat it.
 This should give you a firsthand account of what the pigs are capable of in a certain mindset.